 K: I agree with Rico – it feels like family rather than a flatshare!
 It's so nice to have a place you can call home.

-Watch Kash & Rico's Christmas music video below, and check them out on Instagram here.
+Check Kash & Rico out on Instagram here.
 And don't forget, if you've got an interesting flatsharing story too, we'd love to hear it!
 Drop us a DM on Facebook with your stories.